jessidew95/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to list existing tags
+2. Address book shows list of existing tags
+3. User requests to rename an existing tag
+4. Address book confirms with user to rename tag
+5. User confirms
+6. Address book renames tag
+Use case ends.

+**Extensions**

+ 2a. list is empty
+ >Use case end

+3a.
+The given index is invalid
+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+User selects no
+>Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.